 If you prefer cosy, family-style food with a lot of heart, KAMPO and AKUA stand out from the rest.
 Led by Portugese head chef Júlio Pereira, they set the standard for young chefs on the island, with a heavy focus on meat and fish.
 Book a chef’s table spot and enjoy the show.
 Venture down cobbled streets to find these cosy kitchens, balancing friendly chat with stellar service.
 Famed local wines are hand-picked to accompany each dish – we recommend braised tuna with razor clam rice, or market fish with coconut and almond.

-Just down the street is two month-old Informal, where 28 year-old chef Sandro’s got a novel take on traditional limpets, celebrational Carne Da Noite, and pretty much everything, actually.
+Just down the street is newly minted Informal, where 28 year-old chef Sandro’s got a novel take on traditional limpets, celebrational Carne Da Noite, and pretty much everything, actually.
 Always having fun with his cooking (and his customers), he’s determined to make Informal a destination restaurant – and already making headway.
 The sommelier might suggest a bubbly Loureiro Alvarinho Vinho Verde with mackerel fillet and Mandarin mayonnaise, or an ‘easy drinking’ red for your hearty lamb shank.
+Watch out, KAMPO and AKUA – there’s a new kid on the block.

 Where should I stay?